Generator Battery Charging – Quickly and Deeply

 If there is no realistic way of relocating a battery in higher temperature environment, if feasible charge it a lower maximum voltage.
 The lowest setting is generally advisable.

-Generator battery charging - charging times chart
+Generator Battery Charging - charging times chart

 It generally takes 40% of the total charging time to recharge the last 20% of a battery, this is the most important stage to help improve the battery’s service life and overall performance.
 Using a fast battery charger with pre-set absorption times on smart chargers may not provide enough time to fully charge the battery.
 Pic: Redarc.